 We will provide special diet meals for those who are gluten-free based on medical requirements only.
 If you or your child will not want to eat what is on the menu, you will have a small refrigerator and a microwave in your cabin to store and make simple meals you can bring from home or purchase in nearby Sweet Home.

 Our Food Service Manager would like to make sure he/she has a notice of all food allergies (NOT food dislikes) on file.
-If any member of your family unit has food allergies, please email a list to Jordan at email@example.com
+If any member of your family unit has food allergies, please email a list to email@example.com

 Our cabins and yurts are filled with bunk beds that are specifically designed to be easily accessible for wheelchairs.
 Every bed has a covered memory foam mattress on it.
 You will need to bring your own sleeping bags and pillows.
 The camp provides quilts for every child to use while at camp, as the nights tend to get cold.
 The quilts must be returned at the end of your camp week.